Spinal Decompression

 Decompression Cycles

 The table gently stretches and relaxes your spine in controlled cycles.
 Each session typically lasts 15 to 30 minutes.
-Most patients find the experience comfortable — many fall asleep during treatment.
+Most patients find the experience comfortable — many fall asleep during care.

 Complementary Care